 Best Festivals and Festivities in Iceland in February

-When visiting Iceland in February, you can enjoy the Þorrablót or Thorrablot festival, which is in tribute to the Norse god Thor.
+When visiting Iceland in early-mid February, you can enjoy the Þorrablót or Thorrablot festival, which is in tribute to the Norse god Thor.
 The festival involves singing, dancing, and feasting on traditional Viking and Icelandic meals.
 Fair warning though, some of the meals, like fermented shark and sheep’s head, can be an acquired taste.

-And finally, Sprengidagur, which translates to ‘Bursting Day’ in English, is the day before Lent when Icelanders attempt to eat the traditional Saltkjot & Baunir or salted lamb meat and peas until they literally burst.
+Other food-related festivals in February in Iceland include Bun day or Bolludagur, when Iceland goes crazy for bun-based treats and Sprengidagur, which translates to ‘Bursting Day’ in English, when Icelanders attempt to eat the traditional Saltkjot & Baunir or salted lamb meat and peas until they literally burst.
+Both festivities take place prior to Lent.

-Iceland in February festival
+Suggested 6-Day Self-Drive Itinerary for Iceland in February

 Picture of Iceland in February